 FSU’s Special Academic Program is designed to recruit excellent international students to its masters' degree programs.
 Senior students and recent graduates study two semesters at FSU which helps them transition to the U.S. educational system, complete prerequisite classes for graduate study, and complete the Bachelor degree from the home institution.
 From 2013-2017, 100% of students who applied to an FSU master program after completing the Special Academic Program at FSU were accepted.

-Majors available: Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Industrial and Manufacturing Engineering, Mechanical Engineering, Finance, Marketing/General Business, and Public Administration
+Majors available: Chemical Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Industrial and Manufacturing Engineering, Mechanical Engineering, Finance, Marketing/General Business, Communication, and Public Administration

 - 1 of 2 preeminent public research universities in Florida

 - 38th among Top Public Universities in the US, according to US News & World Report

 - Home of the National High Magnetic Field Laboratory

 - FSU leads Florida in 4 of 8 areas of external funding for the STEM disciplines (Science, Technology, Engineering, and Math).